terra-money/docs/docs/How-to/Run-a-full-Terra-node/Join-public-network.md

 Note we use the `latest` directory in the [networks repo](https://github.com/terra-money/testnet) which contains details for the latest testnet.
 If you are connecting to a different testnet, ensure you get the right files.

-To verify your configuration is correct, run:
+To start terrad, enter the following:

 ```bash
 terrad start